-We only cover you if your journey to the special event was delayed before you left Australia, and the event can't be delayed or rescheduled.
+We only cover you if your journey to the special event was delayed before you left your home, and the event can't be delayed or rescheduled.

-Everything under D.2.3 Conditions of cover for cancelling or changing your journey before you leave (see page 49) also applies.
+Everything under 'D.2.3 Conditions of cover for cancelling or changing your journey before you leave' (see page 46) also applies.